 A safe, efficient and well-maintained infrastructure is not only critical to moving people and products, but it strengthens our nation’s economy.
 To keep our economy moving, I believe we must invest in and modernize the nation’s roads, bridges, airports and waterways.
-I remain committed to working with my colleagues in Congress to develop long-term transportation and infrastructure solutions that benefit all Americans.
+I remain committed to working with my colleagues in Congress to develop long-term and bipartisan transportation and infrastructure solutions that benefit all Americans.

 One of the core functions of the federal government is to ensure that America has the infrastructure to facilitate interstate commerce and strengthen the nation’s competitive edge in the global economy.
 We must support a comprehensive transportation policy that integrates the needs of the federal government with that of state and local transportation agencies.